 “Neuromuscular, musculoskeletal or soft tissue disorder including, but not limited to, any disease or disorder of the spine or extremities and their surrounding soft tissue; including sprains and strains of joints and adjacent muscles, unless the Disability has objective evidence of:

 – Spinal Tumors, malignancy, or Vascular Malformations

 – Traumatic Spinal Cord Necrosis; or

 Procedural history: Plaintiff filed a claim under the Policy on February 24, 2011.
 MetLife approved Plaintiff’s claim for long-term disability benefits on May 31, 2011.
 MetLife paid back benefits as of February 10, 2011, but abruptly stopped paying benefits to Plaintiff in March 2012.
 On April 17, 2012, Plaintiff wrote to MetLife complaining about the lack of benefits in accordance with MetLife’s complete failure to explain the basis for its decision to stop paying Plaintiff benefits.
-The claim notes contained in MetLife’s file shows that MetLife was reevaluating Plaintiff’s claim in mid-February 2012.
+The claim notes in MetLife’s file show that MetLife was reevaluating the Plaintiff’s claim in mid-February 2012.

 - MetLife agreed to pay Plaintiff a certain sum in return for Plaintiff waiving his claim to any further benefits for the remaining 24-month “own occupation” period.

 - MetLife agreed to evaluate whether Plaintiff was entitled to benefits for the “any occupation” period, which began on February 11, 2013.